Mosquito Control

 What is Ultra Low Volume (ULV) fogging?

 • Conventional sprayers, reach insects less effectively than ULV technology.
-This is because conventional sprayers spray larger droplet sizes in between 100-200 microns, which don’t fully cover the whole area being sprayed.
-Apart from the droplet size they produce, manual sprayers can be very time consuming and labour intensive.
-Although motorized versions spray quicker, there are not suitable for indoor use, as they leave surfaces very wet and produce exhaust gases.
+This is because conventional sprayers spray larger droplet sizes in between 100-200 microns, which don't fully cover the whole area being sprayed.
+Apart from the droplet size they produce, manual sprayers can be very time consuming and labor intensive.
+Although motorized versions spray quicker, they are not suitable for indoor use, as they leave surfaces very wet and produce exhaust gases.
 Manual sprayers are ideal when you need to pray close up, in places such as patio areas and gardens.

 • Thermal Fogging, heats up pesticides or disinfectants mixed with oil producing a very dense and visible fog formed of droplets of around 10 microns in size.
 Thermal fogging is ideal for exterior use to disinfect, combat vector carriers and pests.
 This method of fogging is not suitable for applying in closed indoor spaces due to the exhaust gases they produce.
-VectorFog has begun to manufacture a dual function thermal fogger that can also fog water based solutions.
-For more information please send us an email to info@vectorfog.com

 • ULV Fogging, works by compressing pesticides or disinfectants through a specially designed nozzle, producing a fine cold mist or aerosol.
 Electric portable versions are particularly ideal for indoor applications as they don't produce exhaust gases and are less noisy.
 These machines can apply both oil and water based solutions.